-My romantic relationship was at times stressful because I worried about my boyfriend and wanted to be with him and protect him more often than I could be.
+My romantic relationship was at times stressful because I worried about my boyfriend and wanted to be with him and protect him more often than I could.
 But in all honesty, my relationship didn’t distract me from my mission.
 If he was headed north and I was headed south, once our wheels were outside the gate, I was focused on my role in my convoy and on my mission.
 That’s part of training—mission focus.

-It was also a stress buster because it was a part of my life there that felt natural, encouraging, positive and loving.
-The times we were off-mission together we were happy doing laundry, reading, cleaning our gear, working out and eating meals together.
+It was also a stress buster because it was a part of my life there that felt natural, encouraging, positive, and loving.
+The times we were off-mission together we were happy doing laundry, reading, cleaning our gear, working out, and eating meals together.
 Those moments were priceless and I did not take them for granted.
 They are memories I still cherish and they remind me still today that you don’t have to do something really big, like a cruise or a fancy night out on the town, to have romance or fun.
-You simply need to be joyfully and intimately connected in the moment.
+You simply need to be joyfully and intimately connected at the moment.

 What does the notion of standing up for your nation signify to you?

 Fighting for my country means being willing to put on the uniform and answer the call.
 The Army could have asked me to do any number of jobs during the eight years I served.
 It wasn’t my choice.
-Whatever they asked of me, I did, even if it might cost me limb or life.
+Whatever they asked of me, I did, even if it might cost me a limb or life.
 It’s the embodiment of citizenship—an agreement with the flag and God—to give my all for the good of the cause.
-I’m proud of the small role I had, because it was everything I had to give.
+I’m proud of the small role I had because it was everything I had to give.